PGDip Public Health (International)

 Learning and teaching

-Under the guidance of academic tutors who have all worked in resource-limited settings, you develop core skills and knowledge early in the programme, which you build on with your chosen modules in specialist fields of public health, planning and management.
+Under the guidance of academic tutors who have all worked in low and middle income countries, you develop core skills and knowledge early in the programme, which you build on with your chosen modules in specialist fields of public health, planning and management.

 The programme introduces essential learning skills for postgraduate level study, with particular emphasis on the challenges facing those returning to study.
-Building your Learning Portfolio encourages you to develop a reflective approach, which can form the basis of career-long independent learning and continued professional development.
+A reflective learning approach will form the basis of career-long independent learning and continued professional development.

-You’ll learn through a mixture of lectures, seminars and group work.
-Some study sessions use the University's computer resources, with support for students less familiar with information technology.
+You’ll learn through a mixture of lectures, seminars, group work, tutorials and case studies.
+Some study sessions use the University's computer resources, with support for students to enhance their competence in the use of information technology.
 You have access to electronic copies of all teaching materials through our Virtual Learning Environment.

 Applying, fees and funding